 LEED-R: Leadership Excellence EDucation – Residents, Fellows

-Physician leadership development (post graduate medical education) is a recent focus at Christiana Care Health System; however, leadership development at the graduate medical education level (residents and fellows) has not been offered in-house.
+Physician leadership development (post graduate medical education) is a recent focus at Christiana Care Health System.
 With an increased emphasis on working in high functioning teams, attaining new competencies/milestones and providing value-based care- it is more compelling than ever for our future physician leaders (residents/fellows) to develop leadership behaviors and applicable skills earlier in their careers for current and future roles

 Description – The Resident Leadership Elective Provides:

 - A two-week block of protected time (no clinical duties) for intensive leadership development for an inter-departmental, inter-institutional group of 25 select residents/fellows from across the system.

 - Practical knowledge, skills, and attitudes critical to become effective leaders using an educational plan not covered in the residency/fellowship curriculum at Christiana Care Health System.